-Note 1: Application Fees

-Application Fees are non-refundable.

-Only one application fee will apply for multiple applications (multiple Domain Create - Sunrise Period) under the same organisation name.

-Note 2: Transfers of Sponsorship of Domain-Name Registrations

-Where the sponsorship of a domain name is transferred from one ICANN Accredited Registrar to another ICANN Accredited Registrar, Registry Operator will require the registrar receiving the sponsorship to request a renewal of one year for the name.

-In connection with that extension, Registry Operator will charge a Renewal Fee for the requested extension as provided in the table above.

-The transfer shall result in an extension according to the renewal request, subject to a ten-year maximum on the future term of any domain-name registration.
-The Renewal Fee shall be paid in full at the time of the transfer by the ICANN-Accredited Registrar receiving sponsorship of the domain name.

-Note 3: EPP Restore

-Registrar shall pay Registry Operator a fee (the “Restore Fee”) as defined in the table above, per Registered Name restored during the Redemption Grace Period; provided that Registry Operator reserves the right, in its sole discretion, to lower such fee based on extenuating circumstances.

-Note 4: Add Grace Period Threshold

-Registrar agrees to ICANN’s AGP (Add Grace Period) Limits Policy, found at

 2. PAYMENT SECURITY

 2.1 General Terms

 Registrar shall maintain a sufficient account balance to carry out its transactions with Registry Operator.
 If case of insufficient balance, the transaction will not go through.
 Registrar shall not process any registrations unless and until it is satisfied that it has received a reasonable assurance of payment of its registration fee.
 For this purpose, a charge to a credit card, general commercial terms extended to creditworthy customers, or another mechanism providing a similar level of assurance of payment shall be sufficient, provided that the obligation to pay becomes final and non-revocable by the Registrant upon activation of the registration.